solana-labs/solana/docs/src/wallet-guide/web-wallets.md

 Available for Chrome, Brave, Firefox, Vivaldi, and Edge

-## SolFlare
+## Solflare

-[SolFlare.com](https://solflare.com/) is a community-created non-custodial web wallet that was built specifically for Solana.
-SolFlare supports the creation and management of stake accounts, and gives users the ability to send and receive any SPL Token.
+[Solflare](https://solflare.com/) is a non-custodial web wallet created by the [Solrise Finance](https://solrise.finance) team that was built specifically for Solana.
+Solflare is accessible and easy to use but also has a very comprehensive set of features, including:

+- The ability to connect your wallet to almost any Solana Dapp
+- Transaction simulations, which show the balance changes expected from a transaction and protect against malicious dapps
+- Deep staking support with the ability to create and manage all your staking accounts
+- Comprehensive NFT functionality, including the ability to send, receive and preview NFTs from a Metaplex-compatible NFT gallery.
+Support is provided for image, video, audio, and 3d/VR NFTs.
+- An in wallet swap for SPL tokens
+- Compatibility with the Ledger hardware wallet

+Solflare is available on web, as a browser extension, and as a mobile app for both Android and iOS.
+The extension is available on Chrome, Brave, Firefox, Opera, and Edge.

 Check out our [guide for using SolFlare](solflare.md).